10 Best Things To Do In Honolulu When It Rains

 Cooking classes are a great indoor activity to do in Hawaii either during the day or in the evening.

-Hawaiian style cooking classes are often held in beautiful coastal homes and will leave you with some authentic local recipes and a wonderful keepsake from your vacation.
-Evening classes often involve eating your freshly cooked meal at a communal table along with a glass of wine, beer or beverage of your choice and is a nice alternative to eating out at a restaurant.
+Hawaiian-style cooking classes are often held in beautiful coastal homes and will leave you with some authentic local recipes and a wonderful keepsake from your vacation.
+Evening classes often involve eating your freshly cooked meal at a communal table along with a glass of wine, beer, or beverage of your choice, and is a nice alternative to eating out at a restaurant.
 Cooking classes in Honolulu typically range from $80 to $150 per person.

 9) Visit The Bishop Museum